scottellis/omap3-pwm/README.md

 	root@overo:~# cat /dev/pwm8
 	15000

-In servo mode the driver wants settings in tenths of microseconds and the default range is 10000 to 20000.
+In servo mode the driver wants settings in tenths of microseconds with the default range of 10000 to 20000.

-The driver takes care of muxing the output pins correctly and restores the original muxing when it unloads.
+The driver takes care of muxing the output pins correctly for the Overo boards and restores the original muxing when it unloads.
 The default muxing by Gumstix for the PWM pins is to be GPIO.

 The driver also switches PWM10 and PWM11 to use a 13MHz clock for the source similar to what PWM8 and PWM9 use by default.
 This is currently not configurable.

-Gumstix Note: GPIO 144 and 145, PWM 9 and 10, are used with the lcd displays.
+Gumstix Note: GPIO 144 and 145, PWM 9 and 10, are used with the lcd touchscreen displays.
 See board-overo.c in your kernel source for details.
+You probably don't want to use PWM 9 and 10 at the same time you are using an lcd.
+I haven't tried it.

 BEAGLEBOARD Note: The kernel config option CONFIG_OMAP_RESET_CLOCKS is enabled